 The philosophy of minimal automation in the design of the vehicle left a critical vulnerability: no capability to prevent and manage a human error.
 It was foremost a system failure – it ignored human frailty, a constant threat regardless of the expertise and experience of the individuals involved.
 Ironically the cause of this crash is diametrically different from the case of the Hartford civic-centre building collapse previously discussed.
 Rather than a lack of automation being the issue, it was over-reliance (in the form of computer software) that caused the failure.

-Just as the Hartford civic centre failure is a lesson to engineers who blindly keeps faith in software packages, this crash is a lesson to the puritanic structural engineer who’s so egotistic about his hand calculation prowess that he maintains a very strong contempt and dislike for anything automation.
-This is a lesson that human frailty is inexorable.
+Just as the Hartford civic centre failure is a lesson to engineers who blindly keeps faith in software packages, this crash is a lesson to the luddite structural engineer who sometimes appear overly egotistic about his hand calculation prowess that he maintains a very strong contempt and dislike for anything automation.
+This is a lesson that human frailty is a constant threat.

 - National Transportation Safety Board (2015) Aerospace Accident Report NTSB/AAR-15/02:

 In-Flight Breakup During Test Flight, Scaled Composites SpaceShipTwo, N339SS, Near KoehnDry Lake, California, October 31, 2014 [Online] Available at: www.ntsb.gov/investigationsAccidentReports/Reports/AAR1502.pdf (Accessed: July 2021)

 - Hall J. L. (2003) ‘Columbia and Challenger: organizational failure at NASA’, Space Policy, 19 (4),pp. 239–247.

 - National Transportation Safety Board (2015) Video shown during NTSB Board Meeting on

 in-flight breakup of SpaceShipTwo near Mojave, CA [Online] Available at:www.youtube.com/